Field Sobriety Tests in Wake County

 It is a common misconception that a driver must submit to a field sobriety test.
 This is not true.
 In fact, a field sobriety test provides the prosecution with more evidence to use against a driver should DWI charges be brought.
 Following a field sobriety test or test refusal, it is important to contact an experienced DWI attorney immediately.

-Raleigh Field Sobriety Test Lawyer
+Field Sobriety Test Lawyer in Raleigh

 If you have been charged with DWI following a field sobriety test, contact the attorneys at the Coolidge Law Firm at (919) 239-8448 immediately.
 The experienced DWI defense and field sobriety test refusal attorneys are prepared to fight for the best possible results in your case.